Padres vs Tigers Odds, Spread, and Total

 Padres vs Tigers Betting Trends

-- San Diego is 4-2 SU in its last 6 games against Detroit.

-- The total has gone UNDER in 6 of Detroit's last 9 games.
+- The total has gone OVER in 6 of San Diego's last 9 games on the road.

 Padres vs Tigers Injury Reports